 Defenses for Illegal Videotaping

-What I suggest you do is sometimes some of this videotaping is consensual.
-Sometimes, it involves adults and not anyone who's a minor, and sometimes, it might even be accidentally videotaped.
+What I suggest you do is that sometimes, some of this videotaping is consensual.
+Sometimes, it involves adults, not just minors, and sometimes it may even be accidentally videotaped.

 So, there are all sorts of defenses that can be employed if you're charged with videotaping someone for sexual purposes.
-It just depends on what the circumstances are and what the other person has said to the police.
+It depends on the circumstances and what the other person has said to the police.

 What evidence does the police have, and what evidence does the police have that you're actually the one who did the video recording?
 So, it's never a good idea to state these types of matters.
 You obviously want to go to an attorney.